kayceecodes/bb/README.md

     9X  Cart Card has two set of quotations for Inches 10X Tabs in Sidedrawer are setting Values to wrong tab.
         Shows up only in console.
-    11. [product], Replace Go to checkout button
+    11. [slug], Replace Go to checkout button
     12x 'anchorEl' provided to Popover is invalid.
         Should be an Element instance.
 It's undefined instead.
     13X 'Search Bracelets' component does not setvalues correctly